Flight Nurse (film): Plot

 The other nurses tell Polly that "flight nurses never get their men."
-Chief nurse Capt.
-Martha Ackerman (Maria Palmer), sends them on their various assignments.
-Polly is taken to a C-47 transport aircraft to meet medical technician, Sgt.
-Frank Swan (James Holden), and the pilots, Captains Bill Eaton (Forrest Tucker) and Tommy Metcalf (Dick Simmons).
+Chief nurse Captain Martha Ackerman, sends them on their various assignments.
+Polly is taken to a C-47 transport aircraft to meet medical technician Sergeant Frank Swan and pilots Captains Bill Eaton and Tommy Metcalf.

-Her first images of war in Korea are jarring, but Polly quickly gains her composure to treat wounded men.
+Her first experiences of war in Korea are jarring, but Polly quickly regains her composure.
 Bill watches as Polly calmly saves a young man's life.
 He begins to fall in love with her.
-Back in Japan, Mike takes Polly on a date and talks about marriage, but he is called out on a mission.
-Later, Bill learns that Mike's helicopter with wounded men is overdue and attempts a rescue.
-During the flight, Polly learns of Mike's danger and is angry that Bill held back the information.
+Back in Japan, Mike takes Polly on a date and talks about marriage, but is called away for a mission.
+Later, Bill learns that Mike's helicopter, transporting wounded men, is overdue and attempts a rescue.
+During the flight, Polly learns of Mike's danger and is angry that Bill did not tell her.

 During their missions, Bill is there to comfort Polly during bombings and saves her life when she is almost killed rescuing a wounded soldier.
-When the U.S. Marines and the U.S. Army land at Inchon and take Seoul, 50,000 prisoners of war are freed.
-In a Seoul hospital, several released American prisoners tell that a captured Korean was in charge of killing Americans.
+When the United States Marines and the Army land at Inchon and retake Seoul, 50,000 prisoners of war are freed.
+Several liberated Americans reveal that a captured Korean was in charge of killing Americans.
 Dog tags of dead soldiers are retrieved, including Mike's.
 When Polly learns of this, grieving and oblivious, she is nearly killed by "Bed Check Charlie," an enemy flier who drops nightly bombs, but Bill again saves her life.

 Frank worries that Polly is near a breakdown and Bill talks to Ackerman, who grounds Polly.
-Later, after Kit reports Mike was found alive near the Chosin Reservoir but in a hospital, Ackerman sends Polly there in Bill's aircraft.
-On the flight, a crazed soldier opens the door which hits the stabilizer, causing a crash.
-Polly, trying to aid an unconscious soldier, is thrown forward violently and suffers a concussion.
+Later, after Kit reports Mike has been found alive near the Chosin Reservoir but in a hospital, Ackerman sends Polly there in Bill's aircraft.
+On the flight, a crazed soldier opens the door, which hits the stabilizer, causing a crash.
+Polly, trying to help an unconscious soldier, suffers a concussion.

 After the crew loads the passengers into lifeboats, Bill takes Polly into the crew raft with him.
-As they wait for rescue, Polly is delirious but calls out for Mike.
-When they are rescued, Polly recuperates in the same hospital as Mike, who has been receiving regular care packages from his former hometown girl friend.
+As they wait for rescue, a delirious Polly calls out for Mike.
+When they are rescued, Polly recuperates in the same hospital as Mike, who has been receiving regular care packages from his former hometown girlfriend.
 When he is well enough to be shipped home, Mike again asks Polly to marry him.
-However, during her convalescence Polly has come to realize that she could not embrace a quiet life while she is needed in Korea, and suggests that Mike return home to his real love.
+However, during her convalescence Polly has come to realize that she could not embrace a quiet life while she is needed in Korea, and suggests that Mike return to his real love.
 Later, Polly rejoins Bill and the rescue team, ready to start a new life with him.